 As a response to disaster when it occurs, we normally deviate from the normal SCM process as per the nature of the disaster we encounter.
+The response period and the budget for disaster management.
+The restructuring of the organogram to cater for disaster management officer

-2.18.
+2.9.37.
 Community Facilities (Public Amenities)

 Port St Johns owns and manages several community facilities.
 In the last few years, the municipality has developed and operated a few community multipurpose halls.
 Due to lack of resources, there is generally very little maintenance happening in most amenities especially sports fields, cemeteries, public parks and coastal or beach related facilities.
-Port St Johns has two cemetery sites, one is at Mthumbane Township and the other is in town.
-Amongst the two only one operational - the one in town has exceeded its design capacity is exhausted.
-That one at Mthumbane is operational but it will be closed soon because of the space limit.